stormchaserroleplaying/stormchaserRPG/Talents/Cleric/Nature/index.md

 ## Branch Features

 ### Branch Spells
+When you take your first talent in this branch, you learn the [Druidcraft](https://stormchaserroleplaying.com/stormchaserRPG/Spells/Cantrips/Transmutation/#druidcraft) cantrip, if you do not already know it.
+If you already know this cantrip, then you learn a cantrip of your choice from the divine spell list.
+This cantrip doesn’t count against the number of divine cantrips that you know.

-Once you can cast spells of the corresponding level, you may spend character points equal to twice the spell's level to have that spell always prepared.
+Additionally, once you can cast spells of the corresponding level, you may spend character points equal to twice the spell's level to have that spell always prepared.
 Spells bought in this manner don't count against the number of spells that you can prepare.

 If you have a branch spell that doesn’t appear on the [Divine Spell List](https://stormchaserroleplaying.com/stormchaserRPG/Spells/Lists/Divine/), that spell is nevertheless a divine spell for you.